Crypt212/obsidian-vault/MindMap/Software Engineering/Network/Web Architecture.md

 - Enabling network-based intermediaries (proxies, gateways, .... etc) to be *transparently* deployed between client and server using the Web’s **uniform interface**.
 - Network-based intermediaries are commonly used for enforcement of **security**, **response caching**, and **load balancing**.
 ## Cache
-- The [[web server]] is declaring the cache-ability of of each response data.
+- The [[Web Server]] is declaring the cache-ability of of each response data.
 - Caching response data can help to **reduce client-perceived latency**, **increase the overall availability and reliability of an application**, and **control a web server’s load**.
 - A cache may exist anywhere along the network path between the client and server.
-They can be in an organization’s [[web server]] network, within specialized [[content delivery network]]s (CDNs), or inside a client itself.
+They can be in an organization’s [[Web Server]] network, within specialized [[content delivery network]]s (CDNs), or inside a client itself.
 ## Stateless
-- The [[web server]] is not required to memorize the state client application.
+- The [[Web Server]] is not required to memorize the state client application.
 - Disadvantage: client must include all contextual information with each interaction.
 - Advantage: The server can serve a larger number of clients.
 - This trade-off is the key contributor to scalability of Web's Architectural Style.
 ## Code-On-Demand
-- The [[web server]] is enabled to *temporarily* transfer executable programs such as scripts and plug-ins.
+- The [[Web Server]] is enabled to *temporarily* transfer executable programs such as scripts and plug-ins.
 - Drawback: Technology coupling is created between client and server, since client will need to understand and execute the code.
 - Conclusion: Code-On-Demand is the only **optional** constraint in Web's architectural style.